 - Close the door to the room where the fire is burning.

 - Get your family and yourself to safety outside the building.

-- Call the Fire Brigade by dialling 999.
+- Call the Fire Service by dialing 999.

 LPG and paraffin portable heaters are an expensive way to heat rooms.

 They also a major cause of condensation so be sure the window is open a little.
 Remember that every gallon of paraffin burnt produces 10 pints of water.